Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 Regional traditions and ingredients make their way onto local menus:

-- Coming off the honor of having Food & Wine name Cúrate as one of the “40 Most Important Restaurants of the Past 40 Years,” Chef Katie Button opens Button & Co.
+- Coming off the honor of having Food & Wine name Cúrate as one of the “40 Most Important Restaurants of the Past 40 Years,” Chef Katie Button has opened Button & Co.
 Bagels, an Appalachian-inspired bagel and sandwich shop, beneath her Asheville small-plates restaurant, Nightbell.
 Button will utilize traditional local ingredients like winter wheat, country ham and sorghum.

 - Eda Rhyne Distillery’s limited winter release Rustic Nocino will be bottled later this year, a black walnut liqueur made from Western N.C. wild-crafted walnuts and spices from around the globe.
 Tasting notes are bittersweet, dark fruit, spice, vanilla and coffee.